amdxa/to-do-von-ahmed/README.md

 # Full-Stack To-Do App (Django & React)

-Dies ist eine einfache, aber voll funktionsfähige To-Do-Anwendung, die als Full-Stack-Projekt erstellt wurde.
-Sie verfügt über ein Django REST Framework-Backend und ein modernes React-Frontend (erstellt mit TypeScript und gestylt mit Tailwind CSS).
+This is a simple yet fully functional To-Do application built as a full-stack project.
+It features a Django REST Framework backend and a modern React frontend (created with TypeScript and styled with Tailwind CSS).

-Das Projekt ist in einem Monorepo mit zwei Hauptverzeichnissen strukturiert:
+The project is structured in a monorepo with two main directories:
-* `/backend` (Die Django REST API)
+* `/backend` (The Django REST API)
-* `/frontend` (Die React TS App)
+* `/frontend` (The React TS App)

 ---

 ##  Features

-* **Vollständiges CRUD:** To-Dos erstellen, lesen, aktualisieren und löschen.
+* **Full CRUD:** Create, read, update, and delete To-Dos.
-* **Status-Management:** Jedes To-Do kann den Status "offen", "in Bearbeitung" oder "erledigt" haben.
+* **Status-Management:** Each To-Do can have the status "open", "in progress" or "completed".
-* **In-Place-Bearbeitung:** To-Dos können direkt in der Liste bearbeitet werden.
+* **In-Place-Editing:** To-Dos can be edited directly in the list.
-* **Responsives Design:** Die Benutzeroberfläche ist dank Tailwind CSS vollständig responsiv.
+* **Responsive Design:** The user interface is fully responsive thanks to Tailwind CSS.
-* **Saubere API:** Klare REST-Endpunkte für eine einfache Anbindung.
+* **clean API:** Clear REST endpoints for easy connection.

 ---